Skip to content

 3. Enter the options as explained in the table below.

-4. Click on Add Firewall Rule to search and select the created Citrix Rule.
+4. Click on Add Firewall Rule to search and add your custom firewall rule.

 5. Save your configuration.